 ~ Secondary Courses: Cycle One: Course information for students in Cycle One

 ~ Secondary Courses: Cycle Two: Course information for students in Cycle Two

 Annually, TLE submits project proposals that benefit CDC Vimont students and families, as well as the Laval community.
-Here is a recent project aimed at student perseverance:
+Here are some recent project reports:

 BOOK & RESOURCE GIVEAWAYS